 to the ceremonial events.
 Today, Hopis continue to practice ceremonial running.

-Therefore, Hopi running games are religious and secular in nature, as the people
+Therefore, Hopi running games are religious and secular in nature

 played these games to bring rain and cultivate crops.